-I use them in a lot of Moroccan style dishes, but also love using them to make a gremolata (a mixture of chopped fresh parsley, garlic, and lemon zest) where I just sub out the zest for the preserved lemon rind.
-The gremolata is perfect stored in the refrigerator for a couple of days and then it can be used to top roast chicken, beef, pork, or seafood (excellent on salmon!).
+The other day, I made a gremolata recipe (a mixture of chopped fresh parsley, garlic, and lemon zest), where I subbed out the zest for finely chopped preserved lemon rind.
+It was delicious!
+The gremolata can be stored in the refrigerator for a couple of days and used to top roast chicken, beef, pork, or seafood.
 Plus it's killer mixed in with some roasted potatoes.

 - 5 whole organic lemons

 extra fresh lemon juice to cover lemons , if needed

 - Wash lemons well.
 Cut off a thin slice of each end of the lemons and quarter them (cutting lengthwise), leaving the wedges attached to each bottom.
 Sprinkle 1 teaspoon of salt in-between each sliced wedge and set aside.

 - Using a clean large glass jar with an air-tight lid, place 2 tablespoons of salt to cover bottom of jar.
 Take each lemon, one at a time, and place in jar, pressing down to release the juice and covering the lemon with another 1 teaspoon of salt.
 Repeat process with remaining lemons.